 To support this aspiration, NMPAT is devolving £310,000 of government money to schools as a grant to enable every child to have a First Access experience during their primary school experience.

-Annual SLAs are sent to schools at the beginning of the Summer Term, detailing your share of the grant.
-We ask for your response by Friday 22 May 2020 to enable scheduling for the following year.
+Annual SLAs are sent to schools at the beginning of each Summer Term, detailing your share of the grant.
 This page gives information and advice about the options available.
-Any grant funding remaining after the provision of a First Access experience can be used as a discount against continuation projects and other services purchased from NMPAT.
+Any grant funding remaining after the provision of a First Access experience can be used as a discount against continuation projects and additional services purchased from NMPAT.

 All projects are delivered to a whole class (maximum 30) for a period of 10 weeks, usually culminating in a celebration concert.